2005 Cronulla riots: Government responses

 The New South Wales parliament convened on 15 December to pass laws giving police new powers including: the ability to seize cars and mobile phones for up to seven days, close licensed premises and prohibit bringing alcohol into lockdown zones.
 A new offence of "assault during a public disorder" was also introduced and both rioting and affray had their minimum sentences increased.
 New South Wales Premier Morris Iemma called the attacks "disgusting, cowardly behaviour" and condemned the rioters.
 He also called on the community leaders to use "their influence to get the hot heads to cool it".

 New South Wales Police Commissioner Ken Moroney called the riots "absolutely totally un-Australian", saying that "I saw, in my 40 years of police service, some of the most disgraceful behaviour and conduct by adults that I'd ever seen."
 New South Wales Opposition leader Peter Debnam called it "a real disgrace" and called for a tougher police response.
 Australian Prime Minister John Howard condemned the violence describing it as "sickening and deplorable" but denied any racial undertones, saying the events were primarily an issue of law and order — a view echoed by the Treasurer Peter Costello, who described the Sydney riots as "an example of hoodlums who got out of control".
-However this was viewed by many people who live in Sydney as the government burying its head in the sand over racial tension so foreign ownership in Australia would not be affected.
 Federal opposition leader Kim Beazley described the attacks as "simply criminal behaviour, that's all there is to it".

 One Nation NSW figure David Oldfield blamed the riots on the “failed social policy of multiculturalism” and called for an alternative assimilationist approach that highlights "the principles of unity given by a single national identity".